hasolanor/CFD-porousmedia/README.md

 ### Problem Statement

 Aiming to simplify the problem, but keeping in mind the objectives of this study, a 2D geometry is generated.
 This geometry contains a regular porous medium in the middle formed by circular grains as shown in Figure 1.
-A fluid with a dispersed chemical scalar is injected into the domain and follow some transport dynamics.
-On the first hand, the chemical scalars trend to be transported by the fluid velocity.
+A fluid with a dispersed chemical scalar is injected into the domain at the inlet port, follows some transport dynamics, and exits at the outlet port.
+Inside the porous medium, the chemical scalars trend to be transported by the fluid flow.
 This mechanism corresponds to *advection*.
 In addition, concentration gradients in the medium lead to a scalar transport towards the regions with less concentration by *molecular diffusion*.

 Transversaly, when the chemical scalars reach the porous medium, surface-level interactions generate a mass scalar flux from or towards the rock surface.
 The rate and the direction of this flux depends on the solid surface composition, chemical nature of the specie, chemical and dynamic properties of the carrier fluids, and concentrations in the fluid and retained onto the surface.